bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-07-02-amar-akbar-anthony.md

 Desai’s films are replete with miracles and frequently involve lapses in logic.
 Bachchan, who has worked with the filmmaker on eight films, once spoke about how Desai would ask his actors to not prepare for roles.
 ‘We were not allowed to ask him questions.
 His stock reply used to be, “This is not a
 Satyajit Ray film.
 You do because I tell you.”’
 In Desai’s wonderland, anything was possible – as long as it was entertaining.
 The man himself said: ‘There
-are a lot of problems on this earth, like where the next meal is coming from… The person who comes to the movies should be happy to see whatever
+are a lot of problems on this earth, like where the next meal is coming from… The person who comes to the movies should be happy to see whatever  he’s seeing.’
-he’s seeing.’

-Arun A.K., bfi.org.uk, 27 June 2023
+**Arun A.K., bfi.org.uk, 27 June 2023**

-<![endif]-->
+<br><br>

 **AMAR AKBAR ANTHONY**
 _Director_: Manmohan Desai
 _Production Company_: M.K.D.
 Films
 _Executive Producer_: Subhash Desai